Galser/tfe-selfsigned-with-proxy/README.md

 # tfe-selfsigned-with-proxy
-Choose one install you feel comfortable with, and use proxy and git (gitlab or bitbucket) all with self signed ssl cert
+Choose one install you feel comfortable with, and use proxy and git (gitlab or bitbucket) all with self-signed SSL cert

 Based on: https://github.com/Galser/ptfe-prodmount-vc-cloud-backuprestore

 # Purpose

-This repo contains all the code and instructions on how to install a TFE (Prod) version with a Self-Signed Certificate in an AWS cloud environment in diskmount mode with a proxy in fron of it and later, how to setup and test VCS connection.
+This repo contains all the code and instructions on how to install a TFE (Prod) version with a Self-Signed Certificate in an AWS cloud environment in diskmount mode with a proxy in front of it and later, how to setup and test VCS connection.

 # Requirements